insightfulsystems/alpine-python/README.md

 docker run --rm -ti rcarmo/alpine-python python hello.py
 ```

-Or extend this images using your custom `Dockerfile`, e.g:
+Or extend this image using your custom `Dockerfile`, e.g:
 ```dockerfile
 FROM rcarmo/alpine-python:3.5-onbuild